Radio 538: Frequencies

 From the launch in 1992 and until 1994, Radio 538 was distributed via cable.
-In 1994 the station submitted a request for an FM license, however larger stations (such as Radio 538 and SkyRadio) were not granted any FM licenses at that time in favour of smaller, local radio stations.
+In 1994 the station submitted a request for an FM license, however larger stations (such as Radio 538 and SkyRadio) were not granted any FM licenses at that time in favor of smaller, local radio stations.
 Subsequently, Radio 538 started a media campaign, where a total of 320,000 signatures were collected and in 1995 Radio 538 received license to broadcast on FM on the frequency (103.0 MHz, from Lelystad).
-On January 1, 1998, the station moved to another frequency package, with different frequencies in different regions.
+On 1 January 1998 the station moved to another frequency package, with different frequencies in different regions.

 At the air distribution in 2003 (called Zerobase) Radio 538 received a new nationwide FM network.
-Radio 538 has since been received in large parts of the Netherlands over the air on the FM band via the following frequencies: 102.1/102.3 MHz North Holland, Groningen 102.2 MHz, 102.3 MHz North Brabant, Gelderland, Limburg, 102.4 MHz Zeeland and North Brabant, Friesland and Utrecht 102.5 MHz, 102.6 MHz Overijssel and Gelderland, 102.7 MHz South Holland and Drenthe.
+Radio 538 has since been received in large parts of the Netherlands over the air on the FM band via the following frequencies: 102.1/102.3 MHz North Holland, Groningen 102.2 MHz, 102.3 MHz North Brabant, Gelderland, Limburg, 102.4 MHz Zeeland and North Brabant, Friesland and Utrecht 102.5 MHz, 102.6 MHz Over Ijssel and Gelderland, 102.7 MHz South Holland and Drenthe.
 Radio 538 promotes its frequencies as "102 FM".
 Due to the lack of available FM frequencies in the south Limburg region, it was also rebroadcast on 891 kHz mediumwave from a transmitter in Hulsberg.

 Radio 538 can also be received via Digitenne and the whole of Europe via satellite and worldwide via the Internet.
 Previously it was available on mobile phones via UMTS (on the portals of KPN i-mode and Vodafone Live) and in Limburg on AM 891 kHz, 336 m.

 Radio 538 also transmits a TMC signal from traffic for route navigation.

-From Tuesday, August 30, 2011 until November 23, 2011 Radio 538 was broadcast on 106.0 MHz from the tower of Ping FM in the Belgian Lanaken, for the region of Limburg-Maastricht from 12am at night until 7 pm.
+From 30 August until 23 November 2011 Radio 538 was broadcast on 106.0 MHz from the tower of Ping FM in the Belgian Lanaken, for the region of Limburg-Maastricht from 12 midnight until 7 pm.
 Ping FM was eventually ordered by the Vlaamse Regulator voor de Media (Flemish Regulator for the Media) to stop the retransmission of programs of Radio 538.
 In mid-September 2014 the programs of 538 can be heard via Ping FM.
 During the day on weekdays, on Thursday, till Sunday also few hours in the evening and on Saturday and Sunday mornings.

 In August 2016, it was reported that Radio 538 would cease to broadcast via mediumwave 891 kHz within one month, as it is now well-received via cable, DAB+ and the internet in the south Limburg region.
 From 26 October 2016 this transmitting is indeed ceased.